-Among the Polish copper deposits operated by KGHM, Rudna deposit stands out the thickest orebody – up to even over a dozen meters; average thickness of Rudna deposit is over 4 meters nowadays and over 70% of resource is over 3 meters thick.
-In Rudna deposit the dominant part of ore is sandstone ores – around 80% of resources, carbonate ores represent approximately 15% and Copper-bearing shale(Kupferschiefer) only 5% of total deposit mass.
-Copper-bearing Shale (Kupferschiefer) contain the highest grade of copper – over 6% of Cu.
-The depth of copper orebody in Rudna deposit range from 844 m up to 1250 m in depth, and Głogów Głęboki-Przemysłowy deposit is up to 1385 m in depth.
+Among the Polish copper deposits operated by KGHM, Rudna deposit stands out the thickest orebody – up to even over a dozen meters; average thickness of the Rudna deposit is over four meters nowadays and over 70% of resources are over three meters thick.
+In the Rudna deposit, the dominant part consists of sandstone ores – around 80% of resources, carbonate ores represent approximately 15% and copper-bearing shale only 5% of total deposit mass.
+Copper-bearing shales contain the highest grade of copper – over 6% of Cu.
+The depth of deposition of the copper orebody in the Rudna deposit ranges from 844 m up to 1250 m, and for Głogów Głęboki-Przemysłowy – up to 1385 m in depth.

-Mining in the Rudna mine is carried out in three mining regions: Rudna Central, the R-IX Region and Rudna North.
-There are 11 operating shafts:
+Mining in the Rudna mine is carried out in three mining regions:

 There are ten operating shafts with depths from 941 to 1244 metres – three haulage shafts, four shafts for ventilation and three shafts for personnel and material transport.
 The production process is based on the room-and-pillar method.
 The extraction of ore involves blasting, during both the preparatory-access and production phases.
 Loading/haulage machinery and ore haulage vehicles are used to remove the ore from the working faces.
 Conveyor belts are used for the main horizontal transport.